PRD Planning Pipeline

 • Click a story to open its detail view

-• Changes are saved immediately
+• Changes save immediately